-Although the number of types of cancer can be sobering, the good news is that:
+Although the prevalence of cancers may feel sobering, the good news is that:

-- The overall cancer death rate from all cancers fell 25 percent from 1991 to 2014, according to the American Cancer Society.
+- The overall cancer death rate from all cancers fell 25% from 1991 to 2014, according to the American Cancer Society.

-- The five-year survival rate for all cancers combined is about 66 percent, according to the National Cancer Institute.
+- The five-year survival rate for all cancers combined is about 66%, according to the National Cancer Institute.